Information about future conference sites is available here.

-The abstract submission portal for the 2023 NASPSPA.
-Conference opens December 1st and will remain open through Monday, January 30.
-Please visit our 2023 NASPSPA Conference page and our Submit an Abstract page for the details.
+The abstract submission portal for the 2024 NASPSPA Conference opens early December and will remain open through Monday, January 22 (Midnight Pacific Time).
+Please visit our 2024 NASPSPA Conference page and our Submit an Abstract page for the details.
 Information about submitting a conference abstract is below.
 This information, along with step-by-step instructions can be downloaded in Word format here.

 Conference Abstract Submission Information